 What the 2018 Farm Bill Actually Means for Hemp Legalization

-Published on May 6, 2020
+Published on 5/6/20

 For the first time, hemp was removed from the Controlled Substances Act.
-Yes, industrial hemp has been legal over a year now, and it will be continue to be treated as an agricultural product well into the future.
+Yes, industrial hemp has been legal for a few years now, and it will continue to be treated as an agricultural product well into the future.
 The change was so dramatic that the legislation is known in some circles as the 2018 Hemp Farm Bill or Hemp Bill 2018.
-It is thanks to the Farm Bill that residents in the US can enjoy a wide variety of hemp CBD products without breaking the law.
+Thanks to the Farm Bill, residents in the US can enjoy a wide variety of hemp CBD products without breaking the law.

 What is Hemp?

-Depending on the variety, THC levels in marijuana can reach up to around 30%, while THC levels in hemp are less than 0.3%.
-This lack of THC is why hemp has historically been used for industrial purposes like making rope, sails, paper and clothing.
+Depending on the variety, THC levels in marijuana can reach around 30 percent, while THC levels in hemp are less than 0.3 percent This lack of THC is why hemp has historically been used for industrial purposes like making rope, sails, paper, and clothing.
 Although THC is not prominent in hemp, CBD is.

-What does the 2018 Farm Bill Do?
+What Does the 2018 Farm Bill Do?

 With the 2018 Farm Bill, hemp cultivation without a license is against the law.
-Growing hemp with THC content above 0.3% is also a violation of the law.
+Growing hemp with THC content above 0.3 percent is also a violation of the law.
 Within the bill is language outlining potential punishment for repeat offenders.
 States will be heavily regulated; there is now a shared federal and state regulatory authority that handles hemp production, and there are specific steps that states must take to develop regulatory plans to submit to the federal government for approval.